noone234/learn-aws-bedrock/README.md

 This project uses AWS's Cloud Development Kit (CDK).
 CDK provided all of the following lovely documentation.

+# First project: ShAIver

+Given an audio recording of a conversation, transcribe and summarize that conversation.
+That is the goal of this project.

 # Welcome to your CDK Python project!

 This is a blank project for CDK development with Python.